Ingrid Pitt

-Ingrid Pitt (born Ingoushka Petrov; 21 November 1937 – 23 November 2010) was a Polish-British actress and writer, best known for her work in British horror cinema of the 1970s.
+Ingrid Pitt (born Ingrid Küttner; 21 November 1937 – 23 November 2010) was a Polish and British actress and writer.
+She was best known for her work in British horror cinema of the 1970s.

 Early life

-Ingoushka Petrov was born in Warsaw, Poland, one of two daughters, to a German father of Russian ancestry, and a Polish Jewish mother.
+Ingrid Küttner was born in Berlin to Berthold Ernst Edmund Küttner (3 March 1870, Potsdam - 16 July 1953, Berlin) and Käthe Schweinfurth (1902-1986) one of two daughters, to a German father of Russian descent and a mother of Polish Jewish descent.

-During World War II, she and her mother were imprisoned in Stutthof concentration camp in Sztutowo, Free City of Danzig (present-day Nowy Dwór Gdański County, Pomeranian Voivodeship, Poland) but escaped.
+During World War II, she and her mother were imprisoned in Stutthof concentration camp in Sztutowo, near Danzig, annexed to Nazi Germany (present-day Nowy Dwór County, Pomeranian Voivodeship, Poland) but escaped.

 Nazi German Stutthof Concentration Camp, near Danzig (present-day Gdansk), Poland, where Holocaust survivor Ingrid Pitt and her family were detained for three years, and later escaped.
 It is now a memorial museum.

-In Berlin, in the 1950s, Ingoushka married an American soldier, Laud Roland Pitt Jr., and moved to California.
-After her marriage ended she returned to Europe where she took a small role in a film and adopted the stage name "Ingrid Pitt".
-She headed to Hollywood where she worked as a waitress while trying to make a career in films.
+In West Berlin, in the 1950s, Ingoushka married an American soldier, Laud Roland Pitt Jr., and moved to California.
+After her marriage ended, she returned to Europe, where she took a small role in a film and adopted the stage name "Ingrid Pitt".
+She headed to Hollywood, where she worked as a waitress while trying to make a career in films.

 Acting career

-In the early 1960s, Pitt was a member of the Berliner Ensemble, under the guidance of Bertolt Brecht's widow Helene Weigel.
+In the early 1960s, Pitt was a member of the Berliner Ensemble in East Berlin, under the guidance of Bertolt Brecht's widow Helene Weigel.
 In 1965, she made her film debut in Doctor Zhivago, playing a minor role.
 In 1968, she co-starred in the low-budget science fiction film The Omegans, and in the same year, played British spy Heidi Schmidt in Where Eagles Dare opposite Richard Burton and Clint Eastwood.

 Pitt appeared as Queen Galleia of Atlantis in The Time Monster, which was the fifth serial of the ninth season of Doctor Who, broadcast in six weekly parts, from 20 May through 24 June 1972.
-She returned to Doctor Who as Dr. Solow in Warriors of the Deep, which was the first serial of the 21st season of the series, broadcast in four twice-weekly parts from 5 to 13 January 1984.
+She returned to Doctor Who as Dr Solow in Warriors of the Deep, which was the first serial of the 21st season of the series, broadcast in four twice-weekly parts from 5 to 13 January 1984.
 Pitt also appears in the second broadcast episode of the short-lived cult ITC series The Zoo Gang, "Mindless Murder" (12 April 1974).